andy31lewis/brySVG/README.md

 drawcanvas.py
 transformcanvas.py
 fullcanvas.py
-positiontesting.py
+polygontesting.py

 Then just include an `import` statement in your brython file:
 `import dragcanvas as SVG` if only MouseMode.DRAG is required
-`import transformcanvas as SVG` if only MouseMode.TRANSFORM is required (also allows MouseMode.DRAG)
+`import transformcanvas as SVG` if MouseMode.TRANSFORM is required (also allows MouseMode.DRAG)
-`import drawcanvas as SVG` if only MouseMode.DRAW and MouseMode.EDIT are required (also allows MouseMode.DRAG)
+`import drawcanvas as SVG` if MouseMode.DRAW and MouseMode.EDIT are required (also allows MouseMode.DRAG)
 `import fullcanvas as SVG` if all four MouseModes are required
 (See below for description of the different modes.)

+You can add extra functionality for polygons by including, in addition to one of the above:
+`from polygontesting import *`
+See the section **Polygon Testing** below for details of these functions.

 Description of some of the classes: